telerik/kendo-themes/packages/default/README.md

 ## Customization

-To customize the Default Theme in one swoop, use the colors defined in the [`styles/_variables.scss` file](styles/_variables.scss).
+To customize the Default Theme in one swoop, use the colors defined in the [`scss/_variables.scss`](scss/_variables.scss) file.
 Any change in this file is propagated to every component.

 To style a specific component, use the variables used in its specific `.scss` file.